ethic-bakeery/SafeCommunity/README.md

    - Robust security measures, including encryption of data transmission and storage, to protect user privacy and sensitive information.

 ## Installation:
-SafeCommunity is available for download on both Android and iOS devices.
-Simply search for "SafeCommunity" in the respective app stores and follow the instructions to install the app on your device.
+SafeCommunity will be available for download on both Android and iOS devices.

 ## Usage:
 1. **Reporting Incidents:**